MODEL

 Seeing the Risk Before It’s Obvious

-Bringing me in well before launch, announcements, or high-visibility moves allows teams to:
+Bringing us in well before launch, announcements, or high-visibility moves allows teams to:

 This work is often structured on retainer, maintaining continuity and early visibility.